Brown Pre-College Online

 Online, through Canvas, Brown’s learning management system

-Please note: All online courses are taught with the University’s Learning Management System called Canvas.
+Please note: Summer@Brown Online courses do not offer housing or meals.
+All online courses are taught with the University’s learning management system called Canvas.
 For that reason, every online course includes a required orientation that familiarizes you with Canvas and the course’s expectations.
-The orientation will be available to registered students one week prior to the course starting and will take approximately three hours to complete.
-You are expected to complete the orientation the Friday prior to the start of your course, determining when during that week you will complete the orientation, so you are well prepared to start your course.
+The orientation will be available to enrolled students one week prior to the course starting and will take approximately three hours to complete.
+You are expected to complete the orientation by the end of the day on the Friday prior to the start of your course.

 Why

-• Join a community of young scholars all engaged in the serious fun of learning.
+• Join a virtual community of young scholars engaged in the serious fun of learning.

 • Explore the breadth and depth of Brown’s undergraduate curriculum and emphasis on student-centered learning.